brucek/trolly/README.md

 ## Customizing

 This boilerplate is easily customizable.
 Add your dependencies to the package.json file, and modify either the webpack config files or the karma files itself.

+For the server side unit tests with mocha, you may want to install jsdom etc. This can be done if you modify the bootstrap.js in the __tests__/setup/bootstrap.js

 [trav_img]: https://api.travis-ci.org/Kflash/trolly.svg
 [trav_site]: https://travis-ci.org/Kflash/trolly.svg?branch=master